Foam Roller for Back Pain Exercises

 That’s a great question and we’re happy that you asked!
 You’ll want to check out this program: Unlock your Hip Flexors.
-It’s the most comprehensive, detailed guide for helping you release your hips, and be free from pain.
+It’s the most comprehensive, detailed guide for helping you release your hips through stretching and other exercises, and be free from pain.

 You can learn more about it here:

 How Often do I Foam Roll?

 Many people use a back roller everyday.
 You can consider it part of your stretching routing.
 And like stretching, you can use the back roller before and/or after a workout, a physical day at work, or a day of sitting at a desk.